FirmwGuy/CEP/docs/L0_KERNEL/topics/STARTUP-AND-SHUTDOWN.md

 - `cep_heartbeat_shutdown()` wraps `cep_heartbeat_emit_shutdown()`, resets runtime scratch buffers, clears topology overrides, and calls `cep_cell_system_shutdown()` so the next bootstrap starts from a clean root.
 - `cep_mailroom_shutdown()` clears extra namespace and router caches, marks the mailroom scope as torn down, and lets the next bootstrap reseed the lobby.
 Because shutdown preserves the structural nodes, replaying a bootstrap reuses existing inbox trees without leaking prior requests.
 - The journal (`/journal/sys_log`) records every lifecycle signal with the beat where it fired and whether it was immediate or deferred, providing an audit trail for both startup and shutdown transitions.

+#### Impulse sequencing during teardown
+1. `cep_heartbeat_emit_shutdown()` walks the teardown list `L2 → L1 → ERR → MAILROOM → NAMEPOOL → KERNEL`, emitting `/CEP:sig_sys/CEP:teardown/CEP:<scope>` immediately for each scope.
+These pulses carry no target path; user enzymes can observe them by registering on the relevant signal if they need to mirror teardown work.
+2. Once all scopes have emitted teardown, the runtime sends `/CEP:sig_sys/CEP:shutdown` (immediate) and processes the batch in the same beat, ensuring log ordering and deterministic cleanup.

 ## Q&A
 **Q: What order should I call when bringing CEP online?**